SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 Suprasegmental phonology is also called prosody. suprasegmental phonic feature is also called prosodic feature.
 ⟮prosody⟯ is also sometimes used in a⟮ more narrow⟯ sense as a synonym to ⟮metre in poetry⟯.
+A phonic suprasegmental unit is more commonly called prosodic unit.

 #### study

 The study of phonemes is typically called phonology, not phonemics.
+The study of morphophonemes is typically called morphophonology, not morphophonemics.
 The study of phrasemes is typically called phraseology, not phrasemics.
 Semantics is the study of semics and related phenomena.
 Lexicology is the study of lexics and related phenomena.